bringking/requirejs-maven-plugin/README.md

 **runner**

 Specifies which Javascript engine is used to execute the r.js optimizer.
-Can be either *rhino* or *nodejs*, defaults to *nodejs*.
+Can be either *rhino*, *nashorn* or *nodejs*, defaults to *nodejs*.
 When using *nodejs*, the plugin will try and detect the node executable.
 To customize the node executable's location, supply a path to the executable using nodeJsFile